dotfury/fruit-finder/README.md

 # fruit-finder

-Simple app to explore the use of Web Components (custom elements, shadom DOM), Page Transition API May add more browser APIs in the future
+Simple app to explore the use of Web Components (custom elements, shadom DOM), Page Transition API.
+May add more browser APIs in the future.

 ## API